 Beth joined Watsi on July 10th, 2014.
-Seven years ago, Beth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Beth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Beth's most recent donation traveled 1,900 miles to support Kerry, a boy from Haiti, to fund prep for cardiac surgery.

 Beth has funded healthcare for 38 patients in 11 countries.